iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.8.2/report.md

 > I have a new phone and cannot load this app .<br> :date: __2021-03-03 12:08:29__

 > Doesnt work sometimes<br> :date: __2021-03-03 01:40:00__

-> Stopped working<br> :date: __2021-03-02 05:34:36__

-> Same peoblem on a Galaxy S6.
-Not everyone can afford to update their phones guys, especially in a pandemic.
-Please make sure any updates are compatible!<br> :date: __2021-03-01 22:06:47__

-> Apps keeps crashing and unable to start.
-Reinstalling does not work.
-Web form back up would be useful in case of the apps crashing all the time like this.<br> :date: __2021-03-01 20:20:12__

-> Nup, still not working on my Samsung 7....
-Crashes when you load it.<br> :date: __2021-03-01 13:54:37__